AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/user-access-new-relic.md

 Your dedicated New Relic account will be provisioned and managed by Adobe via Customer Care engagement.
 Adobe will remain the owner and administrator and will provision the account on your behalf to provide access to your dedicated sub-account.

-In order to get access to your New Relic sub-account associated with your AEM as a Cloud Service Program, please open a request by accessing the Support tab in the Admin Console.
-Ensure your ticket includes the details of your Program ID, as well as the list of users you request Adobe teams to open the New Relic access to.
-All users must be provided with full name and valid email address.
-For more details on AEM Support Portal please Support for Experience Cloud.
+In order to get access to your New Relic sub-account associated with your AEM as a Cloud Service Program:

+* Please open a request by accessing the Support tab in the Admin Console.
+* Ensure your ticket includes the details of your Program ID, as well as the list of users you request Adobe teams to open the New Relic access to.
+* All users must be provided with full name and valid email address.

+   >[!NOTE]
+   >For more details on AEM Support Portal please Support for Experience Cloud.

 Once the access has been provided, New Relic sends a confirmation email to each user, so they can complete the setup process and sign in.
 If they cannot locate the original account confirmation email:

-1. Go to New Relic's login page at login.newrelic.com/login.
+1. Navigate to New Relic's login page at login.newrelic.com/login.

 1. Select Forgot your password.